Three killed in explosion at flats in Jersey

 He said the site at Pier Road was a "scene of complete devastation".

-Mr Smith said: "There are a number of working hypotheses" as to what happened but warned people "not to speculate".
+Mr Smith said "there are a number of working hypotheses" as to what happened but warned people "not to speculate".

 He added: "Thankfully these circumstances are very rare but nevertheless they are of deep concern to communities."